 As we drive through Prague, our new host city, I am filled with awe and fear.
 I am lost!
 There is nothing I recognise, no landmarks, no words, not even billboards with brands I know.
 It’s really hard to explain that feeling of being lost to someone who has never been abroad.
 But, being there in a new city, where the cars drive on the other side of the road, the buildings are tall and different, you don’t know any names on the road signs … that is a profound feeling of being lost.
 I swallow hard a few times to keep the panic down (and the tears).
 I’m the mommy.
 I have to be strong for all of us.

 At least we have a new home, and I feel my breathing return to normal as we walk through our front door for the first time.
 I have been visualising this place for months, and I am not disappointed.
 It’s compact, but clean and pretty, with wooden details and a lovely Poinsettia to welcome us home.
-Our landlady is lovely.
+Our landlady is friendly.
 Maybe this wasn’t a mistake.

 There’s a knock at the front door.
 Fellow South Africans I met on Facebook have arrived to take us shopping.
-Our new home is lovely.
+Our new home is comfortable.
 But empty.
 In my handbag I have a long list of items we will need to get today.
 So we head off.
 The five of us, and three of them.
 It is freezing outside, but my heart is beating so rapidly, that I don’t even feel it.

 As we walk into the shopping mall the first thing that strikes me is the silence.
 Everything is so quiet, but there are people.
 This is not what I’m used to.
 The roaring noise in South African shopping malls now makes this one feel like I need to walk on my tiptoes and whisper.
 The kids are tired.
 We are tired.
 Focus.
 We need to get it done.
 Just basics.
 I abbreviate my list to beds, linen, pillows, a kettle and coffee!!